Frequently Asked Questions

 1. Where do you get your ideas?

 I’m always on the lookout for ideas in newspapers, magazines, the Internet and whenever I visit Colombia or anywhere else for that matter.
-The visa scam described in White Tombs is based on an actual case (though it occurred in another state) and was the genesis for the novel.
+All the books are inspired by events that I’ve read or heard about.
+The visa scam described in White Tombs is based on an actual case (though it occurred in another state) and was the genesis for the first novel.

 2. Why did you decide to write crime stories?